Xinyu0423/CSCI-2400/README.md

 A

 ## Note for This Class
 1. This class is a prerequisite course for CSCI-3753.
-In order to ensure that some content is not forgotten, it is best to take these two classes together.
+In order to ensure that some content is not forgotten, it is best to take these two classes consecutively.

 ## Note
 1. This repo is for me to store my work for this class.
 So please **DO NOT** use it for plagiarism.
 Thus If you check out my work, please use it only as a way to get inspiration.
 Again, **DO NOT** use it for plagiarism.